Irish Setter Shedding

 Irish Setters have a moderate shedding level.
 Regular grooming keeps shedding manageable and your Irish Setter's coat healthy.

-With a typical weight of 60-70 lbs and lifespan of 12-15 yrs, the Irish Setter requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 60-70 lbs and lifespan of 12-15 yrs, the Irish Setter benefits from care tailored to its physical and behavioral profile.
 Prospective Irish Setter owners should know that this large sporting breed demands an informed approach to nutrition, exercise, and preventive health management.

 Breed-Specific Health Profile: Research identifies hip dysplasia, bloat, epilepsy as conditions with higher prevalence in Irish Setters.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Irish Setter's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Irish Setter.

 Seasonal Changes

 While each animal has its own personality, breed-level data helps establish realistic expectations.
-Irish Setters with high energy levels need consistent outlets for their drive and enthusiasm.
+The high-energy profile of Irish Setter calls for consistent physical and mental outlets; occasional effort will not absorb it.

 Best Brushes & Tools

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Irish Setters have particular requirements based on their large size, moderate shedding level, and genetic predispositions to hip dysplasia and bloat.
+Plan Irish Setters care around a large body size, moderate shedding, and the breed's documented predisposition toward hip dysplasia and bloat.

 Reducing Shed Hair